HPInc/cloud_deployment_scripts/README.md

+***Important Notice: This repository is no longer maintained.
+For the latest HP Anyware solutions, please visit https://anyware.hp.com***

 # HP Anyware

-Hp Anyware delivers a highly responsive remote desktop experience with color-accurate, lossless and distortion-free graphics – even for high frame rate 4K/UHD graphics workloads.
+HP Anyware delivers a highly responsive remote desktop experience with color-accurate, lossless and distortion-free graphics – even for high frame rate 4K/UHD graphics workloads.
 This is exactly why artists, editors, producers, architects, and designers all trust HP Anyware to provide the resolution, sound, and color fidelity they need to create and work from anywhere.
 The immersive, feature-rich experience that HP Anyware delivers is the reason why we won an Engineering Emmy in 2020.

 Based on our secure PCoIP® (PC-over-IP) protocol that connects over 15 million endpoints around the globe, HP Anyware makes all the magic happen for Windows, Linux and macOS (coming soon) desktops and applications through three core software components: